Best EPOS Systems in 2024 | UK POS Provider Guide

 Lightspeed’s unique feature

-Lightspeed offers a 14-day free trial, so you can get to grips with the software and decide whether it’s right for you before committing to it.
+Lightspeed Retail has a 14-day free trial, whilst Lightspeed restaurant has a demo app, so you can get to grips with the software and decide whether it’s right for you before committing to it.
 That’s a rarity in the EPOS sector.

 What type of business is Lightspeed good for?